arangodb/docs/3.11/aql/operations-replace.md

 layout: default
 description: >-
-  You can use `REPLACE` operations to completely replace documents with all their attributes in a collection
+  You can use `REPLACE` operations to completely replace documents with all their non-system attributes in a collection
 ---
 REPLACE
 =======